ga-devfront/docs/basics/keeping-up-to-date/upgrade-module/upgrade-cli.md

 `rm -rf modules/autoupgrade`

-### Step 2: Install the new autoupgrade module
+### Step 2: Install the new Update assistant module

-1. Download the latest version of the autoupgrade module and place it in the /modules directory:
+1. Download the latest version of the Update assistant module and place it in the /modules directory:

 `curl -L  https://github.com/PrestaShop/autoupgrade/releases/latest/download/autoupgrade.zip -o modules/autoupgrade.zip && cd modules && unzip autoupgrade.zip && cd -`

-2. Install the new version of the autoupgrade module:
+2. Install the new version of the Update assistant module:

 `php bin/console prestashop:module install autoupgrade`